14–28 June 2020 CANCELLED IN RESPONSE TO THE GLOBAL PANDEMIC

 The scholarships are provided by Koç University Research Center for Anatolian Civilizations (ANAMED), Koç University,The Graduate School of Social Sciences and Humanities (GSSSH) (only to Koç University students), Koç University Stavros Niarchos Foundations Center for Late Antique and Byzantine Studies (GABAM) and Private Benefactors.

-Before you apply, please do not forget to review the requirements section and make sure that you are eligible to apply.
+Before you apply, please do not forget to review “1.
+Requirements” section and make sure that you are eligible to apply.
 The entire application should be written in English.

-To complete your application, please fill in the Application Form and ask from your recommender to submit a recommendation letter directly via e-mail to firstname.lastname@example.org before the deadline.
+To complete your application, please fill in the Application Form and ask from your recommender to submit a recommendation letter in English directly via e-mail to firstname.lastname@example.org before the deadline.
 It is each applicant’s responsibility to request his/her own reference letter.
 ANAMED does not contact recommenders.
 It is each applicant’s responsibility to request letters from her/his recommenders.